How to Pay for New Teeth

 If you find someone advertising a price that sounds too good to be true, chances are it really is not true.
 Before jumping at the cheapest option, make sure to research the quality of their service.
 Here are some important questions to ask before choosing a dental implant surgeon.

-At New Teeth Now we work hard to keep costs down and to have a transparent price range available for you the first time you contact us.
+At New Teeth Now, we work hard to keep costs down and to have a transparent price range available for you the first time you contact us.
 When you ask us how much your procedure will cost, we provide you with a good faith estimate and explain fees or complications related to bone loss.
 Services are all inclusive, not à la carte.
-This includes all extractions (if any), implants, abutments, professional general anesthesia by a CRNA, two sets of teeth (temporary and permanent), and two years of follow-up care (excluding routine cleanings with a dental hygienist).
+This includes all extractions (if any), implants, abutments, professional general anesthesia by a CRNA, two sets of teeth (temporary and permanent), and a year of follow-up care (excluding routine cleanings with a dental hygienist).